The function markermap draws a heatmap of a

 The following views are available:

-is added, showing the position
+data is added, showing the position

 of each marker in the most expressing column.
 When

-is a basis matrix obtained from
+data is a basis matrix obtained from

 deconvolution, this view is useful to check how known